 A Remote Accessible Vote by Mail system is a ballot delivery option that allows voters with disabilities to access their ballot using any computer with internet access.
 Voters can use their assistive devices to read and mark the ballot outside of a polling place, and then print and return it to the Alameda County Registrar of Voters’ Office.

-The official ballot for the March 3, 2020, Presidential Primary Election will be available through the Remote Accessible Vote by Mail portal beginning February 3rd by logging into My Voter Profile.
+The official ballot for the November 3, 2020, General Election will be available through the Remote Accessible Vote by Mail portal beginning Monday, October 5, 2020 by logging into My Voter Profile.

 Voter Information Guide